-(5) Related Party Transactions
+(4) Related Party Transactions

-During fiscal 2013 and fiscal 2012, the Company purchased inventories for resale totaling approximately \$3,158,000 and \$5,400,000, respectively, from Sheerr Memory, a company owned by a related party, David Sheerr.

-When the Company acquired certain assets of MMB, it did not acquire any of its inventory.
+During the fiscal years ended April 30, 2014, 2013 and 2012, the Company purchased inventories for resale totaling approximately \$3,144,000, \$3,158,000 and \$5,400,000, respectively, from Sheerr Memory, LLC ("Sheerr Memory").
+Sheerr Memory's owner ("Mr. Sheerr") is employed by the Company as the general manager of the acquired MMB business unit and is an executive officer of the Company.
+When the Company acquired certain assets of MMB, it did not acquire any of its inventories.
 However, the Company informally agreed to purchase such inventory on an as needed basis, provided that the offering price was a fair market value price.
 The inventory acquired was purchased subsequent to the acquisition of MMB at varying times and consisted primarily of raw materials and finished goods used to produce products sold by the MMB business unit.
-Approximately \$158,000 and \$245,000, respectively, of accounts payable in the Company's consolidated balance sheets as of April 30, 2013 and 2012 is payable to Sheerr Memory.
+Approximately \$271,000 and \$158,000 respectively, of accounts payable in the Company's consolidated balance sheets as of April 30, 2014 and 2013 is payable to Sheerr Memory.
 Sheerr Memory offers the Company trade terms of net 30 days and all invoices are settled in the normal course of business.
 No interest is paid.
-The Company has made further purchases from Sheerr Memory subsequent to April 30, 2013 and management anticipates that the Company will continue to do so, although the Company has no obligation to do so.
+The Company has made further purchases from Sheerr Memory subsequent to April 30, 2014 and management anticipates that the Company will continue to do so, although the Company has no obligation to do so.